qmacro/managed-associations-in-cap/flow.md

 ## Put the Books entity inside the service

-ZZ Now move the entity specification in `srv/main.cds` to within the `service` statement, so that the contents of `srv/main.cds` now look like this:
+👉 Now move the entity specification in `srv/main.cds` to within the `service` statement, so that the contents of `srv/main.cds` now look like this:

 ```cds
 using bookshop from '../db/schema';